Finance has always been a key part of every company. In the past, finance roles mostly focused on accounting and taxes.

 Role and responsibilities

-ESG assurers with a CGMA, CPA or ACCA background provide assurance about the organisation’s sustainability/ESG reports in financial statements.
-They also impact the company’s understanding of climate risk considerations that could be material to its financial performance.
-By creating a strong ESG proposition, ESG assurers can:
+ESG assurers with a CGMA, CPA, or ACCA background review and provide assurance on a company’s sustainability and ESG reports in financial statements.
+They also help the company understand climate risks that could affect its financial performance.

-- Enhance ROI through optimal capital allocation to more sustainable assets
+- Enhance ROI by allocating capital to more sustainable assets

 Key skills and competencies required

-1. Have advanced knowledge of key (non-financial) reporting frameworks, such as:
+- Have advanced knowledge of key non-financial reporting frameworks, such as:

 - Global Reporting Initiative (GRI)